peymansheybani/turpal/notes.md

 * ⏳ Implement `Heavenly` and `HeavenlyAdaptor` classes

 This setup ensures the new supplier can be easily instantiated via Laravel's service container and used uniformly across the application.

+### Testing Coverage
+Currently, only the `Heavenly` and `HeavenlyAdaptor` classes have automated tests implemented.
+Other components and integrations do not have test coverage yet.